zPeanut/Hydrogen/README.md

 ![alt text](https://raw.githubusercontent.com/zPeanut/Resources/master/hydrogen.png)

 An open source, mixin based utility mod for Minecraft 1.8.9 built on Minecraft Forge.
-Originally designed as a MCP Client (called Tephra), it is now being ported to Forge.
-Over time, more and more features will be added.
+Developed by [Me] and [UltramoxX].

 Current stable release: **1.7**

-Developed by [Me] and [UltramoxX].

 Join our discord!
 https://discord.gg/dmw5N5X9p6

 ## Features

-There are currently 34 cool modules included in Hydrogen.
+There are currently 34 modules included in Hydrogen.
-More modules are all being ported over from the previously mentioned MCP client.
+More and more modules will be added over time.

 The current included Modules are: